ghapsara/guruhhapsara.dev/src/content/2023-08-27-bff-design-pattern/index.md

 ![BFF core library](./fig-core-library.jpg)

-Instead of having the core as a server, let’s bring it closer to the backends.
-This can be achieved by a shared library, writing core functionalities in a binary source code built it right into backend process.
+Instead of having the core as a server, we could bring it closer to the backends.
+This could be achieved by a shared library, writing core functionalities in a binary source code built it right into backend process.

-This would seem to cut off network trips from the data access chain, but it would work best on a stateless process, what it does is only to proxy requests to downstream and there are perhaps some immutable functions for computations.
+This is meant to reduce network trips required in the data access chain, but it would work best on a stateless process, what it does is only to proxy requests to downstream and there are perhaps some immutable functions for computations.
 If these are all on check, having a shared library may be a desirable choice.

 It comes with a cost too.
 In a condition where there are backends maintained by different teams, we would be less likely to see a same equal version of package deployed to interface with the core functionalities in individual backends.